fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How do I convince people to use software instead of manual processes?

 > How do you keep programmers motivated?

 > Why do some companies require work experience from a junior?